Bolivia–Spain relations: 2019 Bolivian political crisis

 During the 2019 Bolivian general election, the Organization of American States conducted an audit that found "clear manipulation" in the election and significant irregularities overseen by the Electoral Commission.
 Following protests, President Morales agreed to hold fresh elections on 10 November 2019; however, soon afterwards President Morales and his vice president, Álvaro García Linera, resigned from office after losing support from the police and military.
 Both men boarded a Mexican Air Force and were granted asylum in Mexico.
 Soon afterwards, the Mexican embassy in La Paz opened its ambassador's residence to various former associates of Evo Morales, and this has led to protests from angry Bolivians who oppose the ex-president.
 In December 2019, two Spanish diplomats paid a courtesy visit to the Mexican Ambassador's residence.
 The interim Bolivian government viewed the visit as an insult and accused the diplomats of having ulterior "hostile" motives.
 On 30 December, Bolivia expelled the two Spanish diplomats from the country, along with the Mexican Ambassador.
 That same day, the Spanish government of Prime Minister Pedro Sánchez reciprocated the move by expelling two Bolivian diplomats from Spain.

+High-level visits

+Bolivian President Luis Arce and Spanish King Felipe VI (among other leaders) in La Paz, 2020.